Master of Arts in Financial Economics

 - Econ 6900 – Directed Research

-Admission is determined on the basis of GPA, GRE/GMAT scores, and letters of recommendation.
+Admission is determined on the basis of GPA, GRE/GMAT scores, a statement of purpose, and letters of recommendation.

-There is no strict application deadline for our program.
-However, to receive full consideration for graduate assistantship or scholarship, you should have all relevant materials (application for admission, test scores, transcripts, recommendation letters, and assistantship application) to us by March 1st for the following fall semester.
+The application deadline for fall semester is July 1.
+However, to receive full consideration for graduate assistantship or scholarship, you should have all relevant materials to us by March 1.
+We also provide admission for spring semesters, with the application deadline being November 1.

 Graduate assistantships are available on a competitive basis.
 Assistantships include a substantial scholarship and a significant stipend.
 Other students may be eligible for scholarships that cover a portion of tuition.
 Undergraduate GPA, GRE/GMAT scores, letters of recommendation, the student’s statement, and other materials are all used in the aid decision.
 The department reserves the right to adjust the level of funding conditional on the availability of funds or the student’s academic progress.